 What would you be interested in listing:

-Before you conduct any research you first need to decide exactly what you would be interested in selling.
+Before you conduct any research, you must decide exactly what you would be interested in selling.

 It’s one thing realizing that there is a market for a directory website that lists pets for sale but what if you are no animal fan and lack the basic knowledge in what people are willing to buy?

 Of course, you can spend time researching and becoming an expert but this will take time which your directory website might not have.

-A better approach will be to make a list of areas that interest you and then narrow those down until you find a niche that has a market and matches your interests.
+A better approach will be to list areas that interest you and then narrow those down until you find a niche with a market that matches your interests.

 What is there a demand for:

-Now that you have your list of what you would be interested in selling, you can start to identify exactly what will sell.
+Now that you have your list of what you would be interested in selling, you can identify exactly what will sell.

 The first thing to do is conduct keyword research and identify what users are searching for online.
 The best way to do this is by using keyword research tools such as Google Keyword Planner or Ahrefs.

 Once you know which tool you want to use you can start researching the best longtail keywords you can target on your directory website.
 You will want search terms that will be fairly easy to rank for but will still have many people searching for them.

 For example, imagine that after some research you have decided that you want to list restaurants in Chicago on your directory website.

 The search term “Best pizza in Chicago” has around 13,000 monthly searches and has a low keyword difficulty – meaning it will be fairly easy to rank highly for it.

 Once you have a list of similar long-tail keywords to this one on the same subject you know that there is a market for your type of directory website.